 Just be sure to note the activity rules of your lodge as most won’t allow children on game drives or bush walks, purely for the consideration and enjoyment of other guests.

 Fully-inclusive is great for the ‘kick-back-and-relax’ type of holiday, but you have to compromise on the full-personal aspect of your trip as certain rules apply.
-Delicious meals are catered and accommodated, and dietary specifications adhered to, but don’t expect to wave a magic want and get your favourite home-cooked meal.
+Delicious meals are catered and accommodated, and dietary specifications adhered to, but don’t expect to wave a magic wand and get your favourite home-cooked meal.

 Rates are charged per person sharing – which can become a bit costly in a big group, but makes a better choice for a couple’s steal-away.